-Lloyd D. George United States Courthouse
+Lloyd D. George US Courthouse

-Address: 333 Las Vegas Boulevard South, Las Vegas, NV 89101
+Las Vegas, NV 89101

-Building Manager: Darrell McGirt
+Property Manager: Darrell McGirt

-|AMENITIES||LOCATION||HOURS OF OPERATION|
+|AMENITIES||OPEN TO||LOCATION||HOURS OF OPERATION|

 Located in the Mojave Desert, Las Vegas only receives a few precious inches of rainfall each year.
 Artist Howard Ben Tré was influenced by the shortage of water in the desert environment of the nation's most arid city.
 Vortex, Stream and Confluence are three monumental black and white granite benches situated on the sidewalk of Las Vegas Boulevard.
 The artwork is a metaphor for three forms of moving water—the vortex, the stream and their confluence.
 The vortex is the form that water takes as it surges from the ground, and the stream is the form water takes as it moves from place to place.
 The confluence is the intersection of the two.

 After receiving his commission for the new Lloyd George Courthouse, artist Willard Dixon explored the surrounding area, touring sites like Lake Mead and Valley of Fire.
 Dixon's visit to Red Rock Canyon inspired the eponymous mural consisting of two large oil on canvas paintings.
 In these beautiful and vibrant paintings hanging in Jury Assembly, Dixon captures the details of color and light of the Nevada desert.

 - Merit Award, American Institute of Architecture – California Council, 2000

 - Honor Award, American Institute of Architecture – Committee for American Justice, 2000